Gender Pay Reporting

 The gender pay gap is defined as the differences in the average earnings of men and women over a standard time, regardless of their role seniority.
 This involves carrying out six calculations that show the difference between the average earnings of men and women in our organisation.

-The figures reported must be calculated using the ‘snap shot’ date of 5th April each year.
+The figures reported must be calculated using the ‘snapshot’ date of 5th April each year.
 Organisations must publish their report within a year of this date.
-This report therefore analyses data from 5th April 2023.
+This report therefore analyses data from 5th April 2024.

 Gender Analysis